What is it?

 We’re highlighting concerns with the proposals;

 On a positive note, Ofgem rejected the proposals which were proposing to implement changes from October 2018 on 31 July 2018.
 However, the current arrangements for shorthaul will be subject to change from October 2019 as part of the broader gas transmission charging review discussed above.
-Following Ofgem's rejection of Modification 636, Centrica have now withdrawn their Modification 653 so the development of future shorthaul arrangements will be covered under Modification 0621.
+Following Ofgem's rejection of Modification 636, Centrica has now withdrawn their Modification 653 so the development of future shorthaul arrangements will be covered under Modification 0621.

 How can I find out more?